myhanguyen87/EV-charging-Denison/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Illustrations
+Include one output from Lena's works

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## HowToUse
+To access and utilize the data and findings from this project, please follow these steps:
+1. **Create a Charge Point Account:** Begin by creating an account on Charge Point using the following link: [Charge Point Account Creation](https://www.chargepoint.com/drivers/activate).
+2. **Request Access to Denison Charging Points Data:** Since our data is private, you can request access to the "charging_points_data" from Denison Sustainability Department.
+For more information and access requests, please visit the Denison Sustainability Department website: [Denison Sustainability Department](https://denison.edu/campus/green).

+These steps will allow you to access our analysis and findings for this project, as well as the relevant data.
+If you have any further questions or need assistance, please feel free to contact us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contribute